MicrosoftDocs/visualstudio-docs/docs/vsto/customizing-ui-features-by-using-extensibility-interfaces.md

 |<xref:Microsoft.Office.Core.ICustomTaskPaneConsumer>|Implement this interface to create a custom task pane.|Excel<br /><br /> Outlook<br /><br /> PowerPoint<br /><br /> Word|
 |<xref:Microsoft.Office.Interop.Outlook.FormRegionStartup>|Implement this interface to create an Outlook form region.|Outlook|

  There are several other extensibility interfaces that are defined by Microsoft Office, such as <xref:Microsoft.Office.Core.IBlogExtensibility>, <xref:Microsoft.Office.Core.EncryptionProvider>, and <xref:Microsoft.Office.Core.SignatureProvider>.
-Visual Studio does not support implementing these interfaces in a VSTO Add-in created by using the Office project templates.
+Visual Studio does not support implementing these interfaces in an VSTO Add-in created by using the Office project templates.

 ## Use extensibility interfaces
  To customize a UI feature by using an extensibility interface, implement the appropriate interface in your VSTO Add-in project.
 Then, override the <xref:Microsoft.Office.Tools.AddInBase.RequestService%2A> method to return an instance of the class that implements the interface.

- For a sample application that demonstrates how to implement the <xref:Microsoft.Office.Core.IRibbonExtensibility>, <xref:Microsoft.Office.Core.ICustomTaskPaneConsumer>, and <xref:Microsoft.Office.Interop.Outlook.FormRegionStartup> interfaces in a VSTO Add-in for Outlook, see the UI Manager Sample in [Office development samples](../vsto/office-development-samples.md).
+ For a sample application that demonstrates how to implement the <xref:Microsoft.Office.Core.IRibbonExtensibility>, <xref:Microsoft.Office.Core.ICustomTaskPaneConsumer>, and <xref:Microsoft.Office.Interop.Outlook.FormRegionStartup> interfaces in an VSTO Add-in for Outlook, see the UI Manager Sample in [Office development samples](../vsto/office-development-samples.md).

 ### Example of implementing an extensibility interface
  The following code example demonstrates a simple implementation of the <xref:Microsoft.Office.Core.ICustomTaskPaneConsumer> interface to create a custom task pane.
 This example defines two classes: